cfpb/design-system/docs/pages/contributing-to-the-cfpb-design-system.md

 collection_name: pages
 layout: variation
 section: guidelines
-description: The [Design System](https://cfpb.github.io/design-system/) (DS) is an open-source resource for designing and developing at the CFPB.
-It’s intended to help teams produce consistent, effective and accessible products for the American public, and it holds the code and design specs we want to encourage the use of.
+description: The CFPB [Design System](https://cfpb.github.io/design-system/) (DS) is an open-source resource for designing and developing at the CFPB.
+It’s intended to help teams produce consistent, effective and accessible products for the American public.
 variation_groups:
   - variations:
       - variation_is_deprecated: false